 It is the plant operator's responsibility to ensure that all maintenance, inspection and assembly work is carried out by authorized and qualified personnel who have adequately familiarized themselves with the subject matter by studying this manual in detail.
-(See also section 1.6.)
+(See also section 1.6.2.)

 Any work on the machine must be performed when it is at a standstill.
 It is imperative that the procedure for shutting down the machine is followed, as described in section 5.9.
+On completion of work all guards and safety devices must be re-installed and made operative again.